Ski the fjords and glaciers of Northern Norway

 Find fresh tracks in the lyngen alps

-Our Fjords of Northern Norway is one-week “Ski and Sail” adventure on board a modern sailing yacht, exploring the rugged coastline of Northern Norway, among the fjords and glaciated peaks that makes this region so famous.
-We will ski in the coastal mountains of the Lyngen Alps, dropping anchor in the fjords that fringe this spectacular coastline.
+Our Fjords of Northern Norway is a one-week “Ski and Sail” adventure on board the Noorderlicht, our favourite sailboat for ski and sail trips!
+Explore the rugged coastline of Northern Norway, among the fjords and glaciated peaks that makes this region so famous.
+Ski in the coastal mountains of the Lyngen Alps, dropping anchor in the fjords that fringe this spectacular coastline.
 Join us for for a true Nordic trip of a lifetime!

 Ski and Sail trips of course feature fantastic skiing accessible only by boat.
 But our Fjords of Northern Norway trip also offers an opportunity to experience Norwegian culture and traditions.
 Unlike Svalbard, which had no indigenous population or for that matter no history at all until the whaling expeditions a few hundred years ago, Northern Norway has been home to the Norse and indigenous Samí people for thousands of years.
 Archaeological records indicate that Tromsø has been inhabited for over 9,000 years!
 And whereas Svalbard is home to less than 3,000 inhabitants, Northern Norway has a population of close to 500,000.
 Most of the population lives in major towns such as Tromsø (capital of Troms County), Bodø (the capital of Nordland) and Vadsø (the capital of Finnmark), but there are many other small towns and villages especially along the coastline.